Prag8855/aab/content/guides/blue-card.md

 Your Blue Card is valid for up to 4 years.
 You must renew it around 8 weeks before it expires.

-You can also apply for [permanent residence](/glossary/Niederlassungserlaubnis) after 33 months, or 21 months if you speak B1 German.[^10]
+You can also apply for [permanent residence](/glossary/Niederlassungserlaubnis) after 33 months.
+If you speak B1 German, you can get it after 21 months.[^10]

 ### If you change jobs